lucatume/wp-browser/docs/extensions.md

 ### Copier

-The `tad\WPBrowser\Extension\Copier` extension provides an automation to have specific files and folders copied to specified destination files and folders before the suites run.
+The `lucatume\WPBrowser\Extension\Copier` extension provides an automation to have specific files and folders copied to specified destination files and folders before the suites run.

 While WordPress handles symbolic linking pretty well there are some cases, like themes and drop-ins, where there is a need for "real" files to be put in place.